klaxit/hidden-secrets-gradle-plugin/README.md

 ## Compatibility
 This gradle plugin can be used with any Android project in Java or Kotlin.

+## Integrated in Klaxit's production application
+The `HiddenSecretsPlugin` is already used by our Android application : [Klaxit - Covoiturage quotidien](https://play.google.com/store/apps/details?id=com.wayzup.wayzupapp).
+This is a french carpooling app that let our users share there rides to work or other location.
+265 companies and 30 client cities are trusting us by using our carpooling solution.
+We are using this plugin to secure keys that we want to hide from easy attacks based on apk extraction and reverse engineering.
+This is why this repository will be well maintained by our engineering team to ensure **Klaxit**'s Android app security.

-# 1 - Get the plugin
+# 1 - Install the plugin

-You can build the `.jar` file from the code as explained below, or directly get it from [releases](https://github.com/klaxit/hidden-secrets-gradle-plugin/releases).

-## Build it
-Checkout the code and run `gradle build` to create the `.jar` file in `/build/libs/`.

-## Copy the plugin
+Get the latest version of the plugin from [releases](https://github.com/klaxit/hidden-secrets-gradle-plugin/releases).
-Copy `HiddenSecretsPlugin-1.0.0.jar` from the gradle plugin folder `/build/libs/` to your Android project in `/app/libs/`.
+Copy `HiddenSecretsPlugin-0.1.0.jar` to your Android project in `/app/libs/` folder.

-## Enable the plugin in your project

-Add these line in your app level `build.gradle`:
+Add these lines in your app level `build.gradle`:

 ```gradle
 buildscript {